CCM19/ccm19doks/docs/agency-version/einstellungen.md

-# Whitelabel Einstellungen
+# Whitelabel settings

-Unter Einstellungen steht Ihnen in der Standard Agency Version die Möglichkeit zur Verfügung das Logo in der Administration oben links auszutauschen.
+Under Settings in the Standard Agency Version you have the possibility to change the logo in the administration on the top left.

 ![screenshot-2020.10.01-14_16_53-1601554613205](../assets/screenshot-2020.10.01-14_16_53-1601554613205.jpg)